Linuxfabrik/monitoring-plugins/INSTALL.md

 3.9, so security-relevant updates for `urllib3`, `requests` and friends only ship in versions that require Python >= 3.10.

-This freeze only affects the source-tarball and Git-checkout paths described above.
+This freeze only affects the source-zip and GitHub source paths described above.
 The **RPM package on RHEL 8 is built against Python 3.9 by design** (`BuildRequires: python39`, `Requires: python39`) and stays on the frozen py39 lockfile regardless of what else is installed on the host.